Walks Around Addingham

 They have now been published in book form: ‘Walks Around Addingham’ by Don Barrett.
 In addition to the route directions, the book includes much additional information on the history, natural history and geology of the buildings and landscape to be seen on the walks.
 See the Books page for details of the book and how to get it.

-Following comments from users, I have amended walk 8.
+Following comments from users, I have amended some of the walks.
+Updates are highlighted below.
 The amended route is shown below and will be in future revisions of the book.
-Please report errors, omissions, critisims or praise(!), plus suggestions for improvement, via the Contact Form
+Please report errors, omissions, criticisms or even praise(!), plus suggestions for improvement, via the Contact Form

 The Countryside Code